big-tuwien/big-tuwien.github.io/content/publication/tuw-281823/index.md

 ---
-abstract: Current trends in manufacturing lead to more intelligent<br> products, produced in global supply chains in shorter cycles,<br> taking more and complex requirements into account.
-To manage<br> this increasing complexity, cognitive decision support systems,<br> building on data analytic approaches and focusing on the product<br>
-  life cycle, stages seem a promising approach.
-With two high-tech<br> companies (world market leader in their domains) from Austria,<br> we are approaching this challenge and jointly develop cognitive<br> decision support systems for three real world industrial use cases.<br> Within this position paper, we introduce our understanding of<br> cognitive decision support and we introduce three industrial use<br> cases, focusing on the requirements for cognitive decision support.<br> Finally, we describe our preliminary solution approach for each<br> use case and our next steps
+abstract: Current trends in manufacturing lead to more intelligent products, produced in global supply chains in shorter cycles, taking more and complex requirements into account.
+To manage this increasing complexity, cognitive decision support systems, building on data analytic approaches and focusing on the product life cycle, stages seem a promising approach.
+With two high-tech companies (world market leader in their domains) from Austria, we are approaching this challenge and jointly develop cognitive decision support systems for three real world industrial use cases.
+Within this position paper, we introduce our understanding of cognitive decision support and we introduce three industrial use cases, focusing on the requirements for cognitive decision support.
+Finally, we describe our preliminary solution approach for each use case and our next steps
 authors:
 - Stefan Thalmann
 - Heimo Gursch